Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/Core1588/core1588-driver-user-guide.md

   - C1588_TRIGGER_0
   - C1588_TRIGGER_1
-  - C1588_TRIGGER_2 Only one of these triggers should be selected at a time.
+  - C1588_TRIGGER_2 NOTE: Only one of these triggers should be selected at a time.

 </div>